Rui Caetano

-He began his career with Paços de Ferreira, playing 100 Primeira Liga games for that club and Gil Vicente.
-He also reached a century of appearances in LigaPro, representing mostly Penafiel.
+He began his career with Paços de Ferreira, playing 101 Primeira Liga games for that club and Gil Vicente.
+He also surpassed a century of appearances in LigaPro (106), representing mostly Penafiel.

 Club career

 Paços de Ferreira

-Born in Paredes, Metropolitan Area of Porto, Caetano joined FC Porto's youth system at the age of 13, being released in 2010 and joining F.C.
+Born in Paredes, Porto metropolitan area, Caetano joined FC Porto's youth system at the age of 13, being released in 2010 and joining F.C.
 Paços de Ferreira shortly after.
 He made his Primeira Liga debut on 14 August of that year, starting and assisting Mario Rondón for the game's only goal in a home win against Sporting CP.

 On 23 April 2011, Caetano played in a 2–1 loss to S.L.
-Benfica in the Taça da Liga final, as a 71st-minute substitute for Manuel José.
+Benfica in the final of the Taça da Liga, as a 71st-minute substitute for Manuel José.
 He scored his first career goal six days later, the late winner in a win by the same score at home to Vitória S.C. after replacing the same teammate.

-Caetano played 24 matches in 2012–13 (20 from the bench, 606 minutes of action), as Paços finished a best-ever third and qualified to the UEFA Champions League for the first time in their history.
+Caetano played 25 matches in 2012–13 (21 from the bench, 616 minutes of action), as Paços finished a best-ever third and qualified for the UEFA Champions League for the first time in their history.
 He scored his only goal of the season on 28 April 2013, netting the final 2–2 at Vitória Guimarães in the 88th minute.

 Gil Vicente

-On 2 January 2014, Caetano signed for fellow league club Gil Vicente FC, penning a contract until June of the following year.
-He appeared in 20 games in his debut campaign, which ended in relegation as second from bottom.
+On 2 January 2014, Caetano signed for fellow top-division club Gil Vicente FC, penning a contract until June of the following year.
+He appeared in 20 games in his first full campaign, which ended in relegation as second from bottom.

 Penafiel and Aves

 On 17 August 2015, Caetano joined F.C.
 Penafiel of the Segunda Liga as a free agent.
 He played regularly in a mid-table finish, scoring once on 23 January with a last-ditch equaliser in a 1–1 home draw with S.C.
 Olhanense.

 Caetano moved on 23 June 2016 to C.D.
 Aves of the same league, on a one-year contract.
-He was used more often as a substitute as the team won promotion as runners-up; on 7 May, on a rare start, he scored the decisive goal of a 2–1 home victory over his previous club.
+He was used more often as a substitute as the team won promotion as runners-up; on 7 May, on a rare start, he scored the decisive goal of a 2–1 home victory over his previous employers.

 On 15 July 2017, Caetano returned to Penafiel, being presented as a surprise at a members' meeting.
 His first season back ended prematurely on 5 May in the penultimate round against fellow promotion-chasers Académico de Viseu F.C. as he was shown a straight red card after the match had already finished.

 Caetano scored a career-best four goals the following campaign, despite rarely starting.
 One was the added-time winner in a 5–4 away defeat of Vitória S.C.
-B, on 8 April 2019.
+B on 8 April 2019.